- The concept of compliance

 Officient comes prepared

-As a contact point for the optimization of HR processes, Officient is of course fully involved.
-But we also want to offer solutions for data protection
+As a contact point for the optimisation of HR processes, Officient is of course fully involved.
+But we also want to offer solutions in the field of data protection

 .
 Officient ensures that employee data is centralized in one place.
 Demographic data, employment contracts, policies for the use of cars and other assets, and many other personal data are available in one overview per person.
-From there you can easily make changes.
+From there, changes can be made easily and quickly.

-In addition, a rights system allows only authorized persons to access employee data and all employees are given an overview of all the data the company has stored about them via the Self Service app.
+In addition, a rights system allows only authorised people access to employee data and, via the Self Service app, all employees are given an overview of all the data the company stores about them.
 They can also make changes themselves.
 Read more about how we protect data and discover how this fits in with GDPR here